 Councillor Call for Action

-Recent legislation allows a Councillor to raise an issue in their ward with our Scrutiny Committee.
+The Public Involvement in Health Act 2007 allows a Councillor to raise an issue in their Ward with our Scrutiny Committee.